About Us - General Information

 All units completed: May 1997

 Where?
-5.5 acre parcel of land, 8 blocks south of 19th Street on the east side of Illinois Street in Golden, Colorado.
-2.5 arces are reserved for open space and gardening.
+5.5 acre parcel of land, 8 blocks south of 19th Street on the east side of Illinois Street in Golden, Colorado

 How?
 Intensive interaction and decision-making to guide design, choices of facilities, membership and marketing, and community management.
 Sharing of responsibility and financial commitment.

 Cost?
-Cost estimates of final purchase prices were based on varying standard unit designs between 800 and 3000 sq. ft. with an average cost of $115/sq. ft.
-This price included common facilities and open space.
-However, the units have appreciated considerably since original purchase, and their selling price is determined by the owners at the time of sale.
-Home Owners' Association dues range from about $145 to about $275/mo. depending on size of the unit, number of occupants, estimated maintenance costs and other factors.
-This covers the cost of exterior building upkeep, insurance, landscape watering and maintenance, and snow removal.
+Between 2015 and early 2020 only three homes have been sold in Harmony Village.
+The selling prices for these homes has ranged from the upper 300 thousands to the mid 600 thousands, with the price determined by the seller.
+This price includes common facilities and open space.
+As of January 2020, Home Owners' Association dues range from about $208 to about $374 /mo. depending on size of the unit, number of occupants, estimated maintenance costs and other factors.
+This covers the cost of insurance, lawn mowing, snow removal.
 The HOA dues also include funds for long term repairs and maintenance of building exteriors and common areas.
-Residents contribute labor in addition to monetary dues.

 Openings?
-There are currently no units for sale at Harmony Village.
 If you would like to be added to our list of interested buyers, please fill out our online interested buyers list.
 This list is furnished to residents interested in selling their units.
+The purpose of the list is to indicate who would like to be notified if there is a home for sale; it is not a waiting list.
+It is up to the seller to decide if they want to use the list, and who will purchase their home.
 Some owner-occupied homes are shared with renters, who are called Associate Residents.
-At times we are looking for renters for these shared homes and maintain an interested renters list.
-We have agreed not to sell units for rental purposes.
+At times we are looking for renters for these shared homes; we maintain an interested renters list.
+We have agreed not to sell homes for rental purposes.

 What is expected of members?
 Members participate in consensus decisions and are expected to:

-In addition to monthly general meetings, the Community is asks that each adult resident contribute four hours of work per month to to ensure the safety, legality, and economic value of Harmony Village.
-Members who cannot do so are asked to pay additional homeowners' dues of $15 per hour for hours not contributed.
+In addition to monthly general meetings, the Community is currently asking that each adult resident contribute four hours of work per month to ensure the safety, legality, and economic value of Harmony Village.
+Members who cannot do so are asked to pay additional homeowners' dues of $20 per hour for hours not contributed.